How Do I Get a Copy of a Standard in the Art, Architecture & Engineering Library?

 * Military Specifications - The Department of Defense has made many military standards available for free (registration and approval is required for access).
 Please see DoD's ASSIST (at https://assist.dla.mil/online/start/index.cfm) website for coverage and to register for access.
 Users may also gain access to DoD's ASSIST in person at the Art, Architecture & Engineering Library.

-* Municipal Codes - Online access to municipal codes of over 1,000 local governments in the United States is available through Municode.com
+* Municipal Codes - Online access to municipal codes and ordinances of over 1,000 local governments in the United States is available through Municode.com

-* Historical standards - The Art, Architecture & Engineering Library maintains a small collection of historical standards in print format.
+* Historical standards - The Art, Architecture & Engineering Library maintains a small collection of superseded, or historical, standards in print format.
 A searchable spreadsheet of these standards holdings is available via Historical Standards at AAEL.

 (UM-Dearborn & UM-Flint affiliates should contact their respective libraries for standards access.)